michaelnny/deep_rl_zoo/README.md

 python3 -m deep_rl_zoo.dqn.run_atari --environment_name=Breakout
 ```

-## Training with multiple actors and single learner (on the same machine)
+## Distributed training with multiple actors and a single learner (on the same machine)
-For agents that support parallel training, we can adjust the parameter `num_actors` to specify how many actors to run.
+For agents that support distributed training, we can adjust the parameter `num_actors` to specify how many actors to run.
-When running multiple actors on GPU, watching out for possible CUDA OUT OF MEMORY error.

 ```
-python3 -m deep_rl_zoo.a2c.run_classic --num_actors=8
+python3 -m deep_rl_zoo.ppo.run_classic --num_actors=8
 ```

-The following is a high level overview of the parallel training architect.
-Where each actor has an own copy of the neural network.
-For the learner, the parameters of neural network is shared between these actors by using the `network.share_memory()` option from PyTorch.
-So that the actors can copy the latest parameters from learner's neural network instance without using additional queue.
+The following is a high level overview of the distributed training architect.
+Where each actor has it's own copy of the neural network.
+And we use the multiprocessing.Queue to transfer the transitions between the actors and the leaner.
+We also use a shared dictionary to store the latest copy of the neural network's parameters, so the actors can get update it's local copy of the neural network later on.

 ![parallel training architecture](/ideas/parallel_training_architecture.png)

-**Notice the code DOES NOT SUPPORT running on multiple GPUs out of the box**, as we don't have access to such environment.
-You can try to adapt the code in either `run_classic.py` or `run_atari.py` modules to support your needs, but **there's NO GUARANTEE it will work**.
+By default, if you have multiple GPUs and you set the option `actors_on_gpu` to true, the script will evenly distribute the actors on all available GPUs.
+When running multiple actors on GPU, watching out for possible CUDA OUT OF MEMORY error.

 ```
+# This will evenly distribute the actors on all GPUs
+python3 -m deep_rl_zoo.ppo.run_atari --num_actors=16 --actors_on_gpu

-# Change here to map to dedicated device if have multiple GPUs
+# This will run all actors on CPU even if you have multiple GPUs
-actor_devices = [runtime_device] * FLAGS.num_actors
+python3 -m deep_rl_zoo.ppo.run_atari --num_actors=16 --noactors_on_gpu
 ```

 # Evaluate Agents
 Before you run the eval_agent module, make sure you have a valid checkpoint file for the specific agent and environment.